AnsariZahoor/Zikavirus-Prediction-Project/README.md

 COVID19 has shown the real face of our healthcare infrastructure, planning, and readiness to address a pandemic with limited resources, unprepared staff, and broken supply chains.
 Government agencies if provided with this information well in advance, can plan and execute them in a well-orchestrated manner optimizing the use of staff, resources at their disposal.
 In this project, we aim is to analyze and build a multimodal model to predict the likelihood of an area having an outbreak.

 ## Solution:
-AI solution to help health authorities take appropriate measures to ensure that there are sufficient resources to meet demand and, where possible, to curb the emergence of such epidemics.
+This project will help health authorities to predict the likelihood of an area having an outbreak.
+So that health authorities take appropriate measures to ensure that there are sufficient resources to meet demand and, where possible to curb the emergence of such epidemics.
+After entering country name and from start date to end date for prediction on a webpage, model will predict the likelihood of an outbreak with no. of cases.

 ## Technology stack